-At a distance of 30 km from Bikaner Junction Railway Station, Karni Mata Temple is a Hindu temple situated at Deshnok town in Bikaner district of Rajasthan.
-It is one of the top places of pilgrimage in Rajasthan and also one of the top Bikaner attractions.
+At a distance of 30 km from Bikaner Junction Railway Station, Karni Mata Temple is a Hindu temple situated at Deshnok town in the Bikaner district of Rajasthan.
+It is one of the top places of pilgrimage in Rajasthan, and also one of the top Bikaner tourist places.

-Karni Mata Temple at Deshnok is dedicated to Karni Mata, an incarnations of Goddess Durga.
-Also known as the Rat Temple, the temple is a renowned center for rat worship and draws many visitors every day.
-This 600 years old temple is home to thousands of black, grey and white rats or Kaba.
+Karni Mata Temple at Deshnok is dedicated to Karni Mata, an incarnation of Goddess Durga.
+Also known as the Rat Temple, the temple is a renowned center for rat worship and draws many visitors every day as part of Bikaner sightseeing packages.
+This 600 years old temple is home to thousands of black, grey, and white rats or Kaba.
 As per folklore, feeding rats at this temple brings good fortune.
 According to the local belief, the rats would reincarnate as holy men.

-There are about 20,000 rats in the temple premises.
-The rats move freely in the temple and appear from crevices in the marble covered walls and flooring.
-Sighting of a white rat is considered very auspicious.
+There are about 20,000 rats on the temple premises.
+The rats move freely in the temple and appear from crevices in the marble-covered walls and flooring.
+The sighting of a white rat is considered very auspicious.
 If anyone is killed, then an idol of the rat made of solid gold has to be donated as penance for the crime.
-Many people offer sweets, milk and other edible offerings to the rats.
+Many people offer sweets, milk, and other edible offerings to the rats.
 The food nibbled by rats is also considered holy and consumed as prasad.

 Timings: 5 AM to 9 PM